 Palmdale’s power plant will be located 1/3 of a mile south of Ave.
 M, east of Sierra Highway, adjacent to Plant 42.
 It is away from homes, schools and businesses.
 A similar power plant located in the heart of Burbank has been operational since 1941.
 That plant is across the highway from the City’s downtown shopping center and less than a mile away from two high schools.

 “There is no competent evidence in this record that the PHPP poses any threat to the health of the public in general, or to residents of Lancaster in particular.”

-The City of Palmdale proposes to construct, own, and operate the Palmdale Hybrid Power Plant (PHPP), an innovative 570 megawatt (MW) electric generating facility.
-It combines the ultra-high efficiency clean burning natural gas fired combined cycle turbine technology with the state-of-the-art renewable solar equipment-the parabolic trough solar thermal design.
-The resulting fully integrated "hybrid" design is the first of its kind in the world and will instantly make the City of Palmdale, as owner of the facility, one of the leaders in the electric generating field.
+The City of Palmdale received approval for the Palmdale Hybrid Power Plant (PHPP), an innovative 570 megawatt (MW) electric generating facility from the California Energy Commission (CEC) in August, 2011 and the United States Environmental Protection Agency (EPA) in November 2011.
+As designed, it combines the ultra-high efficiency clean burning natural gas fired combined cycle turbine technology with the state-of-the-art renewable solar equipment-the parabolic trough solar thermal design.
+The resulting fully integrated "hybrid" design is the first of its kind in the world.

-The PHPP's innovative hybrid design has drawn applause from virtually every stake-holder in the Southern California energy marketplace, including:
+The PPP has drawn applause from virtually every stake-holder in the Southern California energy marketplace, including: